 In compliance with SEC Memo Circular No. 6, Series of 2009, amending SEC Memo Circular No. 2, Series of 2002, Petron further adopted revisions to its Corporate Governance Manual (Manual) which was approved by the Board on October 21, 2010.
 Further revisions to the Manual were also undertaken and approved by the Board on March 2, 2011.
-The Manual recognizes and upholds the rights of every stockholder and reflects the key internal control features necessary for good corporate governance, such as the duties and responsibilities of the Board of Directors and Committees; active participation of Management in the operation of the Company; organizational and procedural controls that are supported by an effective management information and risk management reporting systems; and independent audit measures to monitor the Company's governance, operations and information systems.
+The Manual recognizes and upholds the rights of every stockholder and reflects the key internal control features necessary for good corporate governance, such as the duties and responsibilities of the Board of Directors and Committees, active participation of Management in the operation of the Company, organizational and procedural controls that are supported by an effective management information and risk management reporting systems, and independent audit measures to monitor the Company's governance, operations and information systems.

-Pursuant to the requirements of the SEC, the Corporate Secretary and Compliance Officer of the Company participated in the online Corporate Governance (CG) Scorecard Survey for publicly-listed companies in November 2011, a project of the Institute of Corporate Directors (ICD) in collaboration with the PSE, the SEC and the Ateneo School of Law; the record of attendance of Directors at Board/Stockholders Meetings in January 2011; and the required yearly certification to the SEC/PSE on the compliance by the Company with its Corporate Governance Manual in January 2011.
-As a result of these efforts, Petron has consistently landed among the top 20 publicly-listed companies in good corporate governance since 2005 as determined by the ICD.
+Pursuant to the requirements of the SEC, the Corporate Secretary and Compliance Officer of the Company participated in the online Corporate Governance (CG) Scorecard Survey for publicly-listed companies in November 2011, a project of the Institute of Corporate Directors (ICD) in collaboration with the PSE, the SEC and the Ateneo School of Law; in January 2011, the record of attendance of Directors at Board/Stockholders Meetings for 2009; and in January 2011, the required yearly certification to the SEC/PSE on the compliance by the Company with the Manual.